cfmarques/rd_challenge_rails_app/README.md

 $ rails s
 ```

-At moment you start a application server.
+At that moment you start an application server.

 Using a browser, go to http://localhost:3000 and you'll see the contact list.